ember-learn/ember-octane-vs-classic-cheat-sheet/CONTRIBUTING.md

 ### 2. Ember Intl

-Next, We want to explain to the reader what a section or subsection is about.
+Next, we want to explain to the reader what a section or subsection is about.

 We store titles and descriptions in `translations/en-us.yaml`.
 A description can contain HTML elements like hyperlinks.